logo for Virginia Inclusion Summit

 The Virginia Inclusion Summit brings together workplace professionals, government employees, and higher education administrators and students for a day of learning, sharing, and connecting.
 Attendees have the opportunity to explore timely issues and learn about best practices to help institutions across Virginia become more inclusive.

-2024 Conference Schedule | At a Glance
+2025 Summit Schedule | At a Glance

 8:15am – 9:00am